 - They are record of what is important to someone and how best to support them.

 Education Health and Care Plans / EHC Plans / EHC

 At the annual review in the year prior to the young person leaving school, it will be important to discuss whether they need to continue their education to prepare them for their adult lives.
 If continuing in education is thought to be beneficial, the young person will be able to express a preference for a course and college they wish to attend.

 Their views will be very carefully considered and where possible/appropriate a college placement will be arranged.

 Depending on which school you are at you may get the chance to do some work experience.
 The year before you do your work experience you will probably start to find out more about what work experience involves.
 It is a good idea to start thinking about where you might like to do your work experience early to make sure you get your first choice.
-If you need any help, or if you are not sure if your school does work experience, then talk to your teacher or Connexions Advisor.
+If you need any help, or if you are not sure if your school does work experience, then talk to your teacher.